ballermatic/mac-config/README.md

 7. Delete pre-installed Apple apps as desired - also remove their entries in Library and Application Support
 8. Config apps
 9. OS settings via `mac-config.sh`
+10. Tweak OS what wasnt deat with already

 ## Manual installs